PCN Shuts 48 Illegal Pharmacies In Oyo

 The Pharmacists Council of Nigeria (PCN) has arrested three illegal medicine dealers and shut 48 unregistered pharmacies in Oyo State.

-The Registrar, Pharmacists Council of Nigeria, Pharmacist Elijah Mohammed at a press conference in Ibadan on Friday, disclosed that most of these premises did not have appropriate storage facilities, thus exposing medicines to adverse environmental factors that degrade them and make them unsuitable for human consumption.
+The Registrar, Pharmacists Council of Nigeria, Pharmacist Elijah Mohammed at a press conference in Ibadan, disclosed that most of these premises did not have appropriate storage facilities, thus exposing medicines to adverse environmental factors that degrade them and make them unsuitable for human consumption.

 According to him, one of the objectives of the new National Drug Distribution Guidelines is to ensure that medicines remain safe, effective and of good quality as they transit from one level of the distribution chain to another until they finally get to the patients and other end users.